Password Manager Reviews for HIPAA Users

 March 5, 2018

 If you’re using weak passwords or the same password for more than one site, you’re not alone.
-A 2017 report from Verizon indicates that insecure passwords are the cause of 80 percent of breaches.
+A 2017 report from Verizon indicates that insecure passwords cause of 80 percent of breaches.
 Passwords create such a headache.

 What A Password Manager Is…And Isn’t